-At least 132 people were infected with the Cyclospora parasite after eating fresh basil imported from Mexico at restaurants in Florida, Minnesota, New York, and Ohio.
+At least 205 people were infected with the Cyclospora parasite after eating fresh basil imported from Mexico at restaurants in Florida, Minnesota, New York, Ohio and Wisconsin.

 Need a Texas Food Poisoning Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with a Cyclospora parasite infection after eating fresh basil from Mexico, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.